Unless you fall off, cycling carries a relatively low risk of injury.

 If the kneecap rubs on the bones behind it, this can irritate and inflame the cartilage at the back of the cap.

-The same problem can be caused by your iliotibial (IT) band over-tightening and pulling the kneecap out of line – again causing it to rub against underlying bones.
+The same problem can be caused by your iliotibial (IT) band becoming compressed – again causing it to rub against underlying bones.

-Riding in a racing tuck on tri-bars or on the drops for extended periods doesn’t help, and pulling the knees in towards the top tube can put even more tension on your IT band, causing it to tighten.
+Riding in a racing tuck on tri-bars or on the drops for extended periods doesn’t help, and pulling the knees in towards the top tube can put even more pressure on your IT band.

 Considering the repetitive nature of the pedalling action – up to 5,000 pedal revolutions an hour – it’s no surprise that a problem such as this can escalate quickly into a clinical injury.